 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Company is exposed to interest rate risk on long-term debt which bears floating rates of interest.
-Under the Credit Facility (note 12), interest rates fluctuate based on the bank prime rate plus an applicable margin, which varies based on the Company's net debt to cash flow ratio each quarter.
-At June 30, 2023, the Credit Facility is undrawn therefore an increase (decrease) in the market rate of interest by 50 basis points would not have an impact on annualized interest expense.
-Under the Term Facility (note 12), interest is fixed at the current bank prime rate of 6.7% plus the fixed spread of 5.25%, for a fixed rate interest rate of 11.95% until the Term Facility matures in December 2023 (note 12).
+Under the Credit Facility (note 11), interest rates fluctuate based on the bank prime rate plus an applicable margin, which varies based on the Company's net debt to cash flow ratio each quarter.
+At September 30, 2023, the Credit Facility is undrawn therefore an increase (decrease) in the market rate of interest by 50 basis points would not have an impact on annualized interest expense.
+Under the Term Facility (note 11), interest was fixed at the May 2023 bank prime rate of 6.7% plus the fixed spread of 5.25%, for a fixed interest rate of 11.95% until the Term Facility matures in December 2023 (note 11).